Orthognathic Surgery – Houston, TX

 Jaw Surgery Procedures

 The vast majority of these surgical procedures are performed intraorally.
 Incisions are made inside the mouth to access the bony anatomy.
 Working through these incisions, we are able to make the necessary incisions in the bone of the upper and lower jaw.
-Once the bone segments are free, they can be moved to their new position using the plastic splints which were made before the surgery to ensure that the jaw is in the appropriate position.
+Once the bone segments are free, they can be moved to their new position using the plastic splints, which were made before the surgery to ensure that the jaw is in the appropriate position.
 Once we are sure that the position is accurate, fixation appliances are placed to hold the bone rigid during the healing process.
 These appliances consist of tiny titanium screws and plates that rigidly hold the jaw segments where they belong.
 Once placed, the patient will generally NOT need to be wired closed during the healing process.
 These titanium appliances are quite small and generally imperceptible once placed.
 The material is extremely safe and well tolerated and therefore, after placement, it is quite rare for removal to be necessary or even desired.
 The greatest benefits of this technique are that the results of the surgery are more predictable and stable.
 An additional benefit is that limited jaw function is possible immediately following surgery making eating, talking, and hygiene much easier.
 It is likely that a small rubber band (elastics) will be placed to help reeducate your muscles following surgery.
 These will allow you to open and close and can be applied and removed by you for hygiene and eating.
 It should be pointed out that, while this type of fixation will allow jaw function, you should not do any chewing following your surgery until specifically told to advance your diet by your surgeon.
 Until your surgery sites have healed, it is possible to dislodge or move the segments which would likely affect your bite.

 Lower Jaw Surgery